-Simulation Performance
+Simulation Run Time

 Simulation speed was tested on a dual-core computer with an i5-2520M 2.5 GHz, 8 GB RAM, Windows 7 64-bit, and a solid state hard drive.
-While TCS is designed to be parallelizable to easily run multiple hourly simulations simultaneously, for the purposes of this comparison, only a single processor core was utilized.
+While TCS is designed to be parallelizable to run multiple hourly simulations simultaneously, for the purposes of this comparison, only a single processor core was utilized.
 The 32-bit binaries of both TCS and TRNSYS were used.
 Initial tests show a small but noticeable performance improvement for the 64-bit version of the TCS framework.

 Table 2.
 CSP system model simulation times and annual prediction differences, baseline inputs